muganga-charles/Breaking-an-ISBN/README.md

 # Breaking-an-ISBN
-With the concept of an ISBN we are trying to
+With the concept of an ISBN we are trying to show how you can break the